diegoami/DA_ML_Capstone/solution.md

 Other than that, I create a very simple model that would use flattened matrixes of images, possibly in black and white, using standard scikit-learn transformers and PCA.

-Using black/white images in 80x45 format, I got the following results using a RandomTreeForest an SGD on 50 PCA-produced features.
+Using black/white images in 80x45 format, I got the following results using a RandomTreeForest an SGD on 50 PCA-produced features, on the validation set (which had not been used for training).

+It is not surprising that these results do not look that bad at all, and are actually good as separating "Other" images from images depicting any kind of engagement / fight (Tournament, Battle, Siege, Hideout).
+That is expected, as there are some GUI components that appear only in these scenes.

 #### RandomForestClassifier